 The Alabama State Employee Family First Paid Parental Leave Act amends Section 36-26-35.2 of the Code of Alabama 1975 and introduces Chapter 26B, which establishes provisions for paid parental leave for eligible state employees following the birth or adoption of a child.
 The bill allows state employees to take up to eight weeks of paid parental leave, which can be used intermittently or on a reduced schedule within 365 days of the qualifying event.
 It also specifies that if both parents work for the same state agency, they are limited to a combined total of eight weeks of leave unless certain health conditions are met.
-The act mandates that employees be restored to their original or equivalent positions upon returning from leave.
+The act mandates that employees be restored to their original or equivalent positions upon returning from leave and outlines that the paid parental leave will be compensated at 100% of the employee's base pay.

 Statutes affected: